-Is Nepal Safe for Travelers?
+Is Nepal safe for travelers?

 Travelers like you are exploring the wilderness of Nepal, one of the top trekking destinations of the world and one of the most favorite destinations of travelers, globally.
-Nepal continues to spread its magic like before: Himalayas are still proud and hills are lush as ever, and the ever-smiling and resilient Nepalese will be available to greet you and present to you the natural, historical and cultural heritages and diversities which they are always proud to have.
+Nepal continues to spread its magic like before: the Himalayas are still proud and hills are lush as ever.
+And the ever-smiling and resilient Nepalese will be available to greet you and present to you the natural, historical and cultural heritages and diversities which they are always proud to have.
 Nepal is already back in business!

 Moreover, due to the heavy impact of the global pandemic of COVID-19 on the entire travel and tourism industry of the world; the Nepalese travel industry was also highly affected.
 However, with the discovery of vaccination and safety measures to protect against the spread of this virus, tourism in Nepal is gradually recovering.
 And by the end of 2021, the entire population of Nepal, as well as the whole world, will be vaccinated.
 Though it is uncertain proximity till now, we can assume that the travel restrictions will get relaxed by the end of this year.
 So, Is Nepal Safe for Travels?
 Yes, Nepal is, was, and will be safe for traveling.
 Welcome to Nepal!